 NCache maintains a log file to write traces for information and debugging purposes.
 Using these tags user can enable or disable the various traces.
 By default, only “Error” trace is enabled, rest of the traces are disabled.
 Error trace does not affect the cache performance but for other traces we recommend not to enable them in a production environment as they affect the performance of NCache.

-log-path: By default, log files for each cache are created at "%NCHOME%/log-files".
+log-path: By default, log files for each cache are created at %NCHOME%\log-files in Windows and at NCache Install dir/log-files in Linux.
 However, you can specify a custom path if you want to save the logs elsewhere.